peterwilsoncc/simple-search-submission/readme.md

 # Simple Search Submission for IndexNow

-A simplified plugin for submitting crawl requests to search engines supporting IndexNow.
+A simplified WordPress plugin for submitting crawl requests to search engines supporting IndexNow.

 ## Description